Powernap/powernap.github.io/source/_posts/2013-12-07-watch-twitch-using-vlc-in-osx.markdown

 [cli][info] A new version of Livestreamer (1.7.4) is available!
 {% endcodeblock %}

-To do so, navigate to any folder, for example `~/Downloads`, and run the following command:
+To do so, navigate to any folder, for example `~/Downloads`, and run the following commands:
 {% codeblock lang:bash %}
 cd ~/Downloads
 git clone git://github.com/chrippa/livestreamer.git